cuba-platform/front-generator/README.md

 ```

 ## Testing

+###Test folders

+/fixtures - initial data required for tests<br>
+/generated - result of generators work - apps and sdk will be stored here<br>
+/expected - files gauges used for comparison with generated code<br>

+###Run tests
 ```bash
 npm test
 ```

 ## Integration tests
 Integration tests are used compiled version of front-generator.
-To apply your code changes you need to run ```npm run compile``` before testing.
+To apply your code changes you need to run ```npm run build``` before testing.
 <br>
 Apps and sdk generated in ```./test/e2e/generated``` directory.
 ### Run all e2e tests